 “Standing Orders” or “SOs” means these Standing Orders of Directors.

 “Trust Secretary” means a person appointed by the Trust in accordance with the Constitution to act independently of the Board, to provide advice on corporate governance issues to the Board and the Chair and monitor the Trust’s compliance with the Regulatory Framework and these Standing Orders.

+“Vice-Chair” means the Non-Executive Director appointed by the Board of Directors to take on the Chair’s duties if the Chair is absent or unavailable for any reason.

 2. THE BOARD OF DIRECTORS: COMPOSITION OF MEMBERSHIP, TENURE AND ROLE OF MEMBERS OF THE BOARD